The Problem: Server Connected, No Tools Visible

 tools.forEach(tool => server.registerTool(tool));

-// THEN start the server
+// THEN connect the transport

 await server.connect(transport);

-Cause 4: Client-Specific Quirks
+Cause 4: Client-Specific Debugging

 Claude Desktop